One size fits all isn’t true when it comes to hosting.

 Bespoke plugins for various needs (from SEO and backups to eCommerce and plenty in between) make a lot of tedious tasks look very simple.
 By mastering everything BoldGrid presents in a simple drag-and-drop form, you become skillful enough to confidently improve and become a WordPress professional.

 With Hostinger, you get the best of both worlds.
-A $2.15 basic web hosting plan is a great starting point for any business or entrepreneur.
+The 2018 Summer Sale means that this company now offers amazing value ($0.80 a month!) for any business or entrepreneur.
 Helpful 24/7 customer support and a very easy to use control panel are both super useful for beginner users.
 And if you become big, Business Hosting plan is going to be the perfect solution.

 WordPress migration to a dedicated Business solution is managed by the company’s professionals.
 And scaling in order to increase the resources takes mere seconds.
 All things considered, Hostinger tries to build a meaningful relationship with its hosting users – perhaps the ones that would take decades.

 Performance of the website is very important – even more so if we’re talking about a business website.
 You can’t keep your visitors waiting for the website to load.
 The longer the wait, the bigger is the chance they might turn around and leave – never becoming customers!

 So it means that every millisecond matters.
 And when it comes to speed, not many can match the server management of Hostinger hosting servers.
 For comparison, here’s some context: